CSCfi/csc-user-guide/docs/cloud/rahti4/usage/projects_and_quota.md

 Note: `m` stands for milicores. `500m` will be the equivalent of 0.5 cores, or in other words half of the time of a CPU core.

+Rahti4 will enforce a maximum limit/request ratio of 10.
+This means that the CPU or memory `limits` cannot be more than 10 times the `request`.
+So if the CPU request is 50m, the CPU limit cannot be higher than 500m.
+And if we wanted to increase the CPU limit to 1, we will have to increase aswell the request to at least 100m.

 ## Sharing projects with other users

 OpenShift has a flexible role-based access control system that allows you to